Working with moulds for lost wax jewellery

 Using moulds for the design process

-Learn about lost wax jewellery
+Learn more about the craft of jewellery

 Thanks for reading!